-a) A plan of intervention services to be provided to address the student's specific educational needs and, if appropriate, the student's behavioral needs;

-b) Goals and objectives necessary to achieve positive reintegration into the regular educational environment;

-c) Exit criteria on which to base a student's return to the regular educational environment;

-Documentation of the presence of the characteristics listed above that were the reason for the student's referral to the ALE program;

-Documentation of the specific ALE programming and supports that will address each identified characteristic or situation causing a barrier to the student's success; and in the Division of Elementary and Secondary Education (DESE) Rules.

-A positive behavior or transitional plan prior to a student's return to the regular educational environment.
+- a) A plan of intervention services to be provided to address the student's specific educational needs and, if appropriate, the student's behavioral needs; - b) Goals and objectives necessary to achieve positive reintegration into the regular educational environment; - c) Exit criteria on which to base a student's return to the regular educational environment; - d) Documentation of the presence of the characteristics listed above that were the reason for the student's referral to the ALE program; - e) Documentation of the specific ALE programming and supports that will address each identified characteristic or situation causing a barrier to the student's success; and - f) A positive behavior or transitional plan prior to a student's return to the regular educational environment.

-The district's ALE program shall follow the class size, staffing, curriculum, and expenditure requirements identified
+The district's ALE program shall follow the class size, staffing, curriculum, and expenditure requirements identified in the Division of Elementary and Secondary Education (DESE) Rules.